signify-nz/react-search-bar/README.md

-### NOTE: This library is no longer under active development.
+__NOTE: This library is no longer under active development.
 Do with it as you will.
-If you're looking for an alternative, please use the excellent [react-autosuggest](https://github.com/moroshko/react-autosuggest) instead.
+If you're looking for an alternative, please use the excellent WAI-ARIA compliant [react-autosuggest](https://github.com/moroshko/react-autosuggest) instead.__

 A general-purpose search bar, built in React.
 View the [demo](https://vakhtang.github.io/react-search-bar).